benderlidze/bbw/_exchanges/coinbase.md

 Each payment request uses a new address, which helps prevent other users from connecting Bitcoin addresses together.

 Coinbase received a score of 11 out of 100 from the Open Bitcoin Privacy Project’s [Spring 2015 report](http://openbitcoinprivacyproject.org/2015/05/spring-2015-wallet-privacy-rating-report/).

+### Is Coinbase Safe to Link Bank Account?

+Yes, Coinbase will not steal your money and is completely safe to link your bank account to.

 <hr>